hipnologo/news_summarizer/README.md

 - Yahoo Finance News: Get the latest news from Yahoo Finance.
 - Sentiment Analysis Options
 - Choose between NLTK, TextBlob, and BERT for sentiment analysis.

+## Contributing
+Contributions are welcome!
+To contribute to News Summarizer, please follow these guidelines:

+* Fork the repository.
+* Create a new branch for your changes.
+* Make your changes and write tests for them.
+* Run the tests using pytest to make sure they pass.
+* Submit a pull request.

+## Support
+If you have any questions or need help using News Summarizer, please post a question or [open an issue](https://github.com/hipnologo/news_summarizer/issues) on GitHub.

+## License
+This project is licensed under the Apache 2.0 License - see the [LICENSE](https://opensource.org/licenses/Apache-2.0) file for details.